-For segmentation of TCA-images we set up a hidden Markov random field model and exploited the EMalgorithm.
-This procedure requires the approximation of the posterior probabilities $P(\lambda_i = g|Y, \lambda{N(i)}, \theta, T)$ and the final segmentation λ .
+For segmentation of TCA images, we set up a hidden Markov random field model and exploited the EM algorithm.
+This procedure required the approximation of the posterior probabilities $P(\lambda_i = g|Y, \lambda{N(i)}, \theta, T)$ and the final segmentation λ .
 The Gibbs sampler proved to be infeasible in both cases except for small images.
-For example the simulation of the predictive distribution in Figure 3 took about 55 hours on a PC and programmed in Matlab.
+For example, the simulation of the predictive distribution in Figure 3 took about 55 hours on a PC and programmed in Matlab.
 We therefore chose to use the mean field approximation to estimate the posterior probabilities and thresholded the mean field of the last iteration for the final segmentation.
-This compound estimation procedure took all together 10 hours and gave reasonable results.
+This compound estimation procedure took 10 hours and yielded reasonable results.

 Despite of the good overall age estimate, the reader can see in Figure 5 that some rings are not well met and that bifurcations occur in the label image (Figure 4).
 This is due to two reasons.
-On the one side the reconstruction of the TCA-image is heavily influenced by the shape of the single filter we estimate.
-The hidden FRAME model in this form can hereby only take into account strong local changes of tooth rings.
-In order to overcome this global property of the FRAME model, one would need to select location dependent filters, i.e. estimating the filter parameter T at each pixel i.
-On the other side, we assumed that the orientation of tooth rings is mainly horizontal.
-By estimating not only the ring width T from the bank of filters, but also the orientation α , one could overcome this limitation and would therefore avoid the bifurcations, that now mainly occur in areas where tooth rings have another orientation.
+On the one side, the reconstruction of the TCA image is heavily influenced by the shape of the single filter we estimated.
+The hidden FRAME model in this form can only take into account strong local changes of tooth rings.
+In order to overcome this global property of the FRAME model, one would need to select location dependent filters.
+But estimating the filter parameter T at each pixel i destroys the neighborhood relationship and gives provable biased estimates for T. On the other side, we assumed that the orientation of tooth rings is mainly horizontal.
+By estimating not only ring width T from the bank of filters, but also orientation α , one could overcome this limitation and would therefore avoid the bifurcations that now mainly occur in areas where tooth rings have another orientation.

-Additionally different variance parameters $\sigma_0^2 \neq \sigma_1^2$ might also change results and therefore such heteroscedasticity assumption should to be tested.
+Additionally, different variance parameters $\sigma_0^2 \neq \sigma_1^2$ might also change results and therefore such heteroscedasticity assumption should be tested.
 The mean field approximation is not the only possible one for the approximation (6).
-Celeux, Forbes and Peyrard ([8]) also mention mode field approximation and simulated field approximation that should be tested for quality and speed in the case of TCA-image analysis.
-Moreover, a larger number of experiments on images of different quality need to be implemented in order to test the accuracy of the procedure.
+Celeux, Forbes, and Peyrard ([9]) also mention mode field approximation and simulated field approximation that should be tested for quality and speed in the case of TCA image analysis.
+Moreover, a larger number of experiments on the images of different quality need to be implemented in order to test the accuracy of the procedure.